 Although most people are well aware of the higher paying jobs, such as doctors and lawyers, it may surprise you that there are plenty of careers that do not require the expensive and intensive training that some of these fields do.

-That’s not to say you won’t be working hard, but here are a few high paying careers you might want to consider, that you probably never have done.
+That’s not to say you won’t be working hard, but here are a few high paying careers you might want to consider.
+Interesting, kids who say they want to be firefighters or train drivers may actually be onto something, and should be encouraged!

 Please note: The stated salary figures are an approximate median, based on time and experience.